mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022/TravellerCore.md

 Size 0 or 1: Hydrographic 0 Atmosphere 0, 1, A-F: DM-4

-If the planet's Atmosphere is not D or Panthalassic F (and thick enough to retain water under extreme circumstances), then you can also apply DMs for temperature:
+If the planet's Atmosphere is not D or PanthalassicF (and thick enough to retain water under extreme circumstances), then you can also apply DMs for temperature:

 Hot Temperature: DM-2 Boiling Temperature: DM-6